lkodinsson/IngenuityTTRPG/Core_Rules/Introduction.md

 #### Traits and Motivations

 When you create a character you also get to design two unique properties of that character.
-Traits are abilities that only your character can perform and motivations are the reason your character takes any actions at all.
-Together these features work to provide a unique play experience even if your character shares the same archetype, background, and/or ancestry as another character.
+Traits are abilities that only your character can perform, and motivations are the reason your character takes any actions at all.
+Together these features work to provide a unique play experience even if your character shares the same core building blocks as another character.

 #### Adventures and Rewards